michaellavelle2025/psychopathic-strategies/README.md

 * (2) Isolates

 ## 9: Divides society or communities, aiming to conquer and destroy

+* (24) Creates and capitalises on divisiveness and conflict, divides, and conquers

 ## 10: Publicises effective techniques of achieving destruction or targeting, disguised as ways to repair what is being destroyed or to protect those being targeted